 honor of being one of the Greenest schools in the nation.

 John C. Clements, AIA, and Shelly Pottorf, AIA, LEED AP of Jackson & Ryan Architects, have translated our mission and therapeutic practices into a physical space that supports the optimal development of students and clients.
-The metaphor of the monarch butterfly exemplifies our dedication to changing lives from the inside out.
+The metaphor of the Monarch butterfly exemplifies our dedication to shaping lives from the inside out™.

 As Apprentice students’ skill sets increase, they will access learning in a more complex environment.
 In keeping with the Novice and Apprentice levels of development, the Chrysalis Building looks inward, reflecting the work of individual “I” centered growth.